WeAreWizards/blog/content/articles/looking-at-payments.md

-Title: Looking at payments solution for SAAS in Europe
+Title: Looking at payments solution for SaaS in Europe
 Date: 2015-12-10
 Short_summary: Payments in Europe are complicated due to recent VAT changes.
-I researched several SAAS that handle the new rules.
+I researched several SaaS that handle the new rules.
 Category: Product
 Authors: Vincent